 “I just love being a student, love learning and I really love W. P. Carey,” says Kate.
 “I could go on forever about W. P. Carey.”

-One of her favorite experiences was being a welcome coordinator in the ASU Welcome Leaders Program.
+One of her favorite experiences was being a welcome coordinator in the ASU Welcome Leader Program.
 Kate shared her experiences with new students, managed projects, created marketing campaigns and helped other emerging student leaders develop their skills.

 “The opportunities at W. P. Carey are amazing,” says Kate.
 “You can’t possibly pursue every opportunity that W. P. Carey presents because there are just so many.”